Bhavya0912/scriptproject/README.md

 ## RESULT:
-Thus a website is designed for the Mathematical Calculations using JavaScript and is hosted in the URL http://bhavya.student.saveetha.in:8000/mathvolume.
+Thus a website is designed for the calculation of volume of cylinder using JavaScript and is hosted in the URL http://bhavya.student.saveetha.in:8000/mathvolume/.
 HTML code is validated.

-Thus a website is designed for the Mathematical Calculations using JavaScript and is hosted in the URL http://bhavya.student.saveetha.in:8000/matharea.
+Thus a website is designed for the calculation of area of circle using JavaScript and is hosted in the URL http://bhavya.student.saveetha.in:8000/matharea/.
 HTML code is validated.